Mosamorphing/WTF-React/12_Conditional_Rendering/readme.md

 # Summary

 In this lecture, we learned about different methods of conditional rendering in React, including the ternary operator, logical AND operator, as well as how to combine conditional rendering with state.
+Please note that it may not be as basic as this in your project (starting with the exercise), such that after fetching your data from an endpoint for instance, you have to check for if a condition is true or false and then based on that, render your components conditionally.

 # Exercise